 Another advantage of selling on Etsy is that you don’t need to hire someone to create a website for you.
 A seller simply opens an account and starts uploading product shots and details to open a store.

 Many Etsy sellers are focused on making cool products for their customers and don’t consider what they do a business.
 But some states require you to pay taxes on your Etsy sales, regardless of if you view it as a hobby or not.

-Even if you’re only selling on Etsy for fun, the state, county or municipality you live in may require a license.
+Even if you’re only selling on Etsy for fun, the state, county or municipality you live in may require a business license.

 To avoid violations and fines, you’ll want to make sure you research your local laws and regulations as they differ from one region to the next.

 Many states require Etsy sellers to collect sales tax.
 Depending on the state where you do business, sales and use tax can be complicated.